gaurav210233/simple-hyprland/docs/useful_utilities.md

 ```
 $colorPicker = hyprpicker
-bind = SUPER, P, exec, $colorPicker | wl-copy
+bind = SUPER, P, exec, $colorPicker | wl-copy # Also copies to clipboard
 ```

 #### 6. Screen Locker: Hyprlock
 A screen locker secures your computer when you are away, preventing unauthorized access.

 ##### Installation
-Install hyprlock, which is designed to work well with Hyprland.
+Install [hyprlock](https://github.com/hyprwm/hyprlock), which is designed to work well with Hyprland.

 ```
 yay -S hyprlock